Kingfield Stadium

-Kingfield Stadium, currently known as The Laithwaite Community Stadium for sponsorship reasons, is the home of Woking F.C. in the Kingfield area of Woking, Surrey which has a capacity of approximately 6,000, of which, 2,500 are seated on grandstands.
+Kingfield Stadium, currently known as The Laithwaite Community Stadium for sponsorship reasons, is a football stadium in the Kingfield area of Woking, Surrey, and is the home of Woking Football Club which has a capacity of approximately 6,000, of which 2,500 are seated on grandstands.

 Stands

 The stadium has a number of structures, built at different times during its history.

 Leslie Gosden Stand

 The main stand, called the Leslie Gosden Stand, is the tallest structure on the ground.
 It has entirely covered seating.
 The stand was built in 1995 using financing from Woking Borough Council and represented the first of four phases of development.

 Other stands

 Opposite the Leslie Gosden Stand is the Kingfield Road End, which is a covered terrace.
 One side of the ground has two small seated stands and a small open terrace known as "moaners' corner".
 The other side is a long open terrace, called the Chris Lane Terrace, which is reserved for away fans when a match requires crowd segregation but can be used by anybody when there is no segregation in place.
 Above the Chris Lane Terrace there is a camera tower where the highlights are filmed from.